Law McCabe

-Law Marc McCabe (born 16 January 2006) is an English professional footballer who plays as a midfielder for EFL League One club Plymouth Argyle, on loan from club Middlesbrough.
+Law Marc McCabe (born 16 January 2006) is an English professional footballer who plays as a midfielder for club Middlesbrough.

 Club career

 Middlesbrough

 McCabe joined the youth academy of Middlesbrough as a under-9, and worked his way up their youth levels.
 On 28 February 2023, he signed his first professional contract with the club.
 He made his senior and professional debut with Middlesbrough as a late substitute in a 4–0 EFL Championship win over Preston North End on 28 November 2023.
 On 8 December 2023, he extended his contract with Middlesbrough until 2027.